 Firstly, the technology might come in the far-far future.
 In fact, you might even “wake up” in the year 2998.

 Second, people will have to choose to revive you.
 There’s no guarantee that people are gonna revive 100 year-old people just for shits and giggles.
 It’s pretty useless to do that.
 It’d be better for them to just revive people who died in the same era so that they don’t deal with some language barrier formed from language semantics or a horrible outbreak of a 150-year-old pathogen.

 Thirdly, your body might end up being trashed somewhere along the path to revival.
 Some family member might decide to stop the expensive upkeep for a freaking corpse before revival is possible.
 Put it simply, the amount of time spent in the thermostat also increases the chance of something happening to your corpse.

 My point is that your chances of being revived aren’t very good, which is why becoming full-blown cyborgs sounds like a great alternative to uncertain futuristic necromancy because you are avoiding the big gamble.
 Besides, even if a theoretical “you but as a cyborg” were to die, you’d probably be capable of being vitrified (as long as your brain is retrievable.)

 1 – Eventually go extinct and let all of our work perish.

 There is a huge chance of humanity dying out if we don’t become near-immortal.
 And that means all of our cultures, research, beliefs, and everything goes with us.
 And that sucks.

-But if we do gain immortality, that means we might go extinct from whatever we’ve created along the way (*cough* ASI.)
-But living is much better than not living, so the risks might be worth it.
+But if we do gain immortality, that means we might go extinct from whatever we’ve created along the way, but not going extinct gives the future more hope than going extinct, so the risks might be worth it.

 I started writing this post long before I wrote references at the bottom of my posts, so there isn’t a big list of hyperlinks for this one.
 Sorry.
 I tried to insert as many other hyperlinks into the post for “extra reading” to try to make up for my goof-up.